Louisiana Love Call

 Louisiana Love Call is a 1992 studio album by Maria Muldaur.
 The album was her debut for Black Top Records and was recorded at Ultrasonic Studio in New Orleans.
-An homage to Crescent City soul, the album featured a host of New Orleans musicians including David Torkanowsky, Cranston Clements, Herman Ernest and Dr. John.
+A homage to Crescent City soul, the album featured a host of New Orleans musicians including David Torkanowsky, Cranston Clements, Herman Ernest and Dr. John.
 The title track features a duet with Aaron Neville.

-The album received a number of positive reviews, many of which are rounded up on Muldaur's website, with Rolling Stone declaring it as "the best recording of her career".
+The album received a number of positive reviews.
+Rolling Stone declared it as "the best recording of [her] career".
 Louisiana Love Call was remastered and re-released by Shout Factory in 2005.